 New Faculty Appointments: Full-time faculty are actively involved in the appointment of new faculty.
 Faculty are appointed to screening and interview committees as part of the new faculty selection process.

 Committees: Faculty serve on a number of committees at the college in the furtherance of its mission.
 Some of these include:

 - Safety Committee

 - Ad hoc

 The purpose of the Faculty Association is to address matters that relate to the faculty.

-All full-time Faculty including librarians and counselors serve as members of the Faculty Association.
-The Association as a whole annually will elect officers and a nine-member Executive Committee.
-The Executive Committee meets on a regular and periodic basis with the District President to discuss matters of interest to the faculty.
-The Chairperson of the Executive Committee will normally serve as the faculty spokesperson and representative of the faculty.
+All full-time faculty including librarians serve as members of the Faculty Association.
+The Association as a whole annually elects officers and a nine-member Executive Committee.
+The Faculty Association Executive Committee (FAEC) meets on a regular and periodic basis with the District President to discuss matters of interest to the faculty.
+The Chairperson of the FAEC will normally serve as the faculty spokesperson and representative of the faculty.
 The Chairperson will be the point of contact with the faculty and will appoint faculty to other committees as may be required.
-The Faculty Association Chair also serves on other committees including the SACSCOC Steering Committee, Campus Safety Committee, and the CQINS Committee.
+The FAEC Chairperson also serves on other committees including the SACSCOC Steering Committee.

 Membership: The Vice President for Academic Affairs serves as the Chair of the Academic Council.
 The Faculty Association and Executive Deans may recommend faculty members on this committee.